Enter Parcel ID in Section-Township-Range or Range-Township-Section format. You must enter at least the first six digits of the

 You can use wild cards (*) anywhere in your search.

-Tax amounts shown are based on 2014 proposed millage rates.
+Tax amounts shown are based on 2014 certified millage rates.

 Millage Percent-Change, shown in parentheses, expresses the increase or decrease of the displayed millage rate over the prior year's certified millage rate.

 Formula used to calculate ad valorem taxes is (taxable value/1000 x millage rate).
 Tax amounts are subject to change when millage rates are determined and applied.

 The line-item's value expressed as the percentage of the total ad valorem tax bill.